-Please refer to the Yale Study Abroad Emergency Action Plan (Appendix E) for guidance on how to proceed with an emergency preparation plan.
-You may wish to ask for assistance from Yale's Study Abroad Office or a local host site coordinator in putting together the necessary information for such a plan.
+Please refer to the Yale Study Abroad Emergency Action Plan (below) for guidance on how toproceed with an emergency preparation plan.
+You may wish to ask for assistance from Yale's StudyAbroad Office or a local host site coordinator in putting together the necessary information for such a plan.
 Once in place, please communicate this information to the Study Abroad Director.